timholy/Grid.jl/README.md

 Continuous objects, such as functions or images, are frequently sampled on a regularly-spaced grid of points.
 The **Grid** module provides support for common operations on such objects.
 Currently, the two main operations are *interpolation* and *restriction/prolongation*.
 Restriction and prolongation are frequently used for solving partial differential equations by multigrid methods, but can also be used simply as fast, antialiased methods for two-fold resolution changes (e.g., in computing thumbnails).

+Note: if you're running at least a pre-release of julia 0.4 and wand only interpolation, you might be interested in the [Interpolations](https://github.com/tlycken/Interpolations.jl) package, which is the intended successor to Grid.
+However, as of August 2015, not all features of Grid are yet implemented in Interpolations.

 ## Installation

 Within Julia, use the package manager: